 I can remember the first time I ever saw someone using trekking poles.
 It was 2006 and we were hiking in Peru.
 We had just hiked down from Mount Salkantay and had stopped for lunch when two American hikers came past using trekking poles.
 My initial thought was what on earth are these people doing – the terrain wasn’t that hard!
 I didn’t give poles much thought after that, and didn’t for the next six years, persevering with my dodgy knees that punished me every time I walked down hill.

 In 2012 after deciding to go hiking in Bhutan I finally concluded that all the mountain descents were going to kill my knees and it was time to bite the bullet and purchase my first pair of poles.
 While only eight years ago, the range of poles on the market was limited compared to the vast array that assails hikers in retail stores today.
 At that time there were really only 4-5 brands and Black Diamond was the dominant one, at least in Australia.
 After much to-ing and fro-ing I splurged out and bought a pair of Black Diamond Distance Carbon Z Trekking Poles.
-Five years later I still use these poles.
+Eight years later I still use these poles.

 Advantages of using trekking poles